Facts About the Department of Elementary and Secondary Education

 This division is responsible for all of the department’s activities related to educational success of students, educators, and schools.
 The division includes offices which manage quality schools, college- and career-readiness, special education, educator quality, early and extended learning, adult learning and rehabilitative services, and the data system management.

 A primary function of the Office of Quality Schools is to manage the Missouri School Improvement Program (MSIP), the state’s accreditation system for public school districts.
 This office also administers a wide range of state- and federally-funded programs that assist local schools (Title I, Title III and other federal programs), charter and other innovative schools, as well as developing a statewide system of support for schools, communities and families.
 Schools also are provided assistance on federal and state-developed improvement initiatives which are coordinated with other state and regional services.
+The sections of Early and Extended Learning are responsible for the overseeing DESE's efforts to expand and improve early learning opportunities for children and providing supports for teachers, programs, parents and families of young children.
+Staff administers the Missouri Preschool Program and the Child Care Development Fund Grant.
+The office is also responsible for the development of early learning standards.

 The Office of College and Career Readiness provides technical assistance to local school personnel in the adoption and adaptation of the state’s performance standards, and curriculum development/adoption of all content areas -- math, science, social studies, English/communication arts, health/physical education, fine arts; as well as the career and technical content areas of agriculture, food and natural resources; business, marketing and information technology; family consumer sciences and human services; and technology, health and skilled technical sciences; and guidance and counseling.
 This office also assists schools and career centers with the administration of the Carl D. Perkins Career and Technical Education Act and Missouri career and technical student organizations.
 In addition, this office is responsible for the development and oversight of the Missouri Assessment Program, consisting of the annual, grade-level assessments for grades 3 – 8 and the end-of-course high school assessments, as well as the administration of NAEP (National Assessment on Educational Progress).